-The lab will support and launch multi-disciplinary projects designed to: a) explore new approaches to student-centred learning, and b) empower students, instructors, and college alumni to take leadership roles advancing place-based solutions to social, economic and environmental challenges.
+The Co-LAB will support and launch multi-disciplinary projects designed to: a) explore new approaches to student-centred learning, and b) empower students, instructors, staff, and college alumni to take leadership roles advancing place-based solutions to social, economic and environmental challenges.

-A space and resources for instructors and students to explore new approaches to student-centred learning*.
+A space and resources for staff, instructors, and students to explore new approaches to student-centred learning*.

 For who?